danielabar/meblog/src/markdown/homebrew-postgresql-service-not-starting-resolved.md

 ## The Problem

 But before pressing the [easy](https://www.staples.com/Staples-Easy-Button/product_606396) button for finding such a quick fix, I wanted to check that a connection worked.
 PostgreSQL comes with [psql](https://www.postgresql.org/docs/current/app-psql.html), a command line tool to interact with the database.
-Let's try to connect to the default `postgres` database:
+You can connect to the default `postgres` database as follows:

 ```
 psql -d postgres